Livin' Thing

 "Livin' Thing" is a song written by Jeff Lynne and performed by Electric Light Orchestra (ELO).
 It appears on ELO's 1976 album A New World Record and was also released as a single.
 Patti Quatro sang uncredited vocals, particularly the "higher and higher" parts.
 The original single had "Fire On High" on the flip side, a tune that became the band's most popular instrumental piece.
-The UK version was released in a blue vinyl format.

 Background

 "Livin' Thing" makes prominent use of augmented chords.
-Lynne said about that:

-"Livin' Thing" had an augmented chord.
+Lynne said about that: "Livin' Thing" had an augmented chord.
 George (Harrison) used a lot of those chords, too.
 I think the influence of using those types of chords came from the Long Wave sort of songs.
 Trying to marry the two styles together, trying to put those funny old Victorian chords into a new song gives it a good lift.
 It makes it more of a special song, because it’s got a weird chord in it, and nobody knows how to play it.
 "Livin' Thing" has that.
 There’s a few of mine that have those type of chords in it.
 I tried to make the songs a little different.
 "Livin' Thing" would have had a much more normal run-of-the-mill chord sequence otherwise; the chorus would have been C, A minor, F and G instead of C, A minor, D minor, G augmented and back to the C. That G augmented chord adds a little bit of tension and uplift to the song.
 That chord is more along the lines of the Long Wave songs than the pop idiom.
 I’m sure I was bringing in those type of chords subconsciously, but I was exposed to all those chords early on, and I’m obviously gonna take them on board with all the more rock and roll chords.
 I’ve used wacky chords in a lot of my tunes, like "All Over the World", which has a naughty one, as well.

-AllMusic's writer Stewart Mason described the song structure: "[it] opens with a mock-Spanish orchestral flourish before swinging into a more typical mid-tempo ELO rocker, driven by a battery of acoustic rhythm guitars on the verses and modulating upwards into a falsetto Jeff Lynne vocal on a chorus that’s powered by an even more prominent than usual contribution from the group's string section", adding that it lacks "that impossible-to-dislodge hook that typified Lynne's most successful songs from this era, but it's still a darn sight better than most of what was at the top of the charts in late 1976".
+AllMusic's writer Stewart Mason described the song structure: [it] opens with a mock-Spanish orchestral flourish before swinging into a more typical mid-tempo ELO rocker, driven by a battery of acoustic rhythm guitars on the verses and modulating upwards into a falsetto Jeff Lynne vocal on a chorus that’s powered by an even more prominent than usual contribution from the group's string section", adding that it lacks "that impossible-to-dislodge hook that typified Lynne's most successful songs from this era, but it's still a darn sight better than most of what was at the top of the charts in late 1976".